c4elme/information-security-notebook/penetration-testing-stuff/vulnhubs-writeup/tr0ll.md

 * port 22
 * port 80

-Since the port 80 is open, I have an idea now that the vlunerable machine has a web server running.
+Since the port 80 is open, I have an idea now that the vulnerable machine has a web server running.
 So I opened my web browser and visit the IP address of the machine.

 ![](/assets/Screenshot from 2017-08-07 14-59-21.png)